We preserve our good conscience by practising our bad faith.

 We are all sure that we have a right to unconditional love.
 But if we need it, then we have no right to it.
 And if we have earned the right to it, then we have no need of it.
 ‘Most people,’ Ebner-Eschenbach says, ‘need more love than they merit.’

 To understand all is to forgive no more than half.
-We can find it in our hearts to pardon those who have done wrong, once we’ve grasped that they were conditioned by factors that left them no choice.
-But we can’t help but condemn them, when we glimpse that they were set going by motives still more vile than we might at first have thought.
+We can find it in our hearts to pardon those who have done wrong, once we’ve grasped that their past made them unable to do otherwise.
+But we can’t help but condemn them, when we glimpse that they were actuated by motives still more vile than we might at first have thought.